rymane/katacoda/python-project/step4.md

 If you scroll down you can se the job log with details about the test.
 If something fails, you can get the details here:

 ![Travis dashboard](assets/travis2.png)

+## The end
+Now you can continue to develop in this repo and every time you make a push, Travis will help you out by automatically test your code and let you know when something is wrong.